KatherineMichel/digital-commonplace/projects.md

 Games
 http://inventwithpython.com/pygame/ | Making Games with Python & Pygame
 https://www.renpy.org/ | The Ren'Py Visual Novel Engine

+pyweek
+https://twitter.com/webology/status/1408052573454704640 | ✨ Jeff Triplett ✨ on Twitter: "👾 Assuming there is a @pyweek this September, I think I can actually take a week and build something this fall.
+Kind of excited about that possibility." / Twitter

 Al
 https://inventwithpython.com/bigbookpython/ | The Big Book of Small Python Projects